ferro-gianluca-29/microgrid-simulator/README.md

 python generatore_realtime_kafka.py
 ```

-The script registers the generator (`POST /register/dg`), reads the CSV, converte i valori kW→kWh and sends JSON messages to Kafka, printing timestamp and values on screen.
+The script registers the generator (`POST /register/dg`), reads the CSV, converts the kW values to kWh and sends JSON messages to Kafka, printing timestamp and values on screen.
 Keep it running while the EMS operates.

 ---